500 Gifts and Grants

 a.
 College or School.
 The General Conditions for Acceptance of All Gifts and the General Conditions for Naming Gifts apply when naming a college or school.
 The minimum gift to name a college or school will be determined by the Provost in consultation with the Dean and as approved by the President, but in no case can a college or school be named for less than $10,000,000.

 b.
 Buildings.
-Naming gifts for existing buildings and buildings under construction with a construction cost in excess of $10,000,000 will be based upon the recommendation of the Vice President for Development, Alumni and Community Engagement and the approval of the President.
+Naming gifts for existing buildings and buildings under construction with a construction cost in excess of $10,000,000 will be based upon the recommendation of the Vice President for Development and Alumni Relations and the approval of the President.
 The gift must be a minimum of $5,000,000.
 Naming gifts for existing buildings and buildings under construction with a construction cost less than $10,000,000 must be 50% of the construction cost.
-Naming gifts for a new building that would not otherwise be funded by the University must be 100% covered by the donor and include a 10% endowment for maintenance and technology unless the Vice President for Development, Alumni and Community Engagement recommends otherwise and the President approves the exception.
+Naming gifts for a new building that would not otherwise be funded by the University must be 100% covered by the donor and include a 10% endowment for maintenance and technology unless the Vice President for Development and Alumni Relations recommends otherwise and the President approves the exception.

 c.
 Portions of Buildings.
 Naming gifts for portions of buildings (for example, wings, laboratories, classrooms, libraries, clinical areas, treatment rooms and offices) will be based on 25% of the actual square foot cost.